microsoft/code-with-engineering-playbook/observability/readme.md

 ### Why

-* Repeatable and automatable, avoids manual configuration of monitoring alerts and dashboards from scratch across environments.
+* It makes configuration repeatable and automatable.
+It also avoids manual configuration of monitoring alerts and dashboards from scratch across environments.

 * Configured dashboards help troubleshoot errors during integration and deployment (CI/CD)

-* Audit changes and makes it possible to roll-back if there are any issues.
+* We can audit changes and roll them back if there are any issues.

 * Identify actionable insights from the generated metrics data across all environments, not just production.

+* Configuration and management of observability assets like alert threshold, duration, configuration values using IAC help us in avoiding configuration mistakes, errors or overlooks during deployment.

+* While practicing observability as code, the changes can be reviewed by the team similar to other code contributions.

 ## Recommended Practices